atsb/strife-the-order-edition/README.md

 Strife: The Order Edition
 =======================================

-This has been renamed to The Order Edition as Strife: Veteran Edition is a trademarked name by NightDive Studios.
+This has been renamed to The Order Edition since the Strife: Veteran Edition is a trademarked name by NightDive Studios.

 This file contains the following sections: